-(1) Amounts reflect aggregate grant date fair value determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 of (i) performance share unit awards with financial performance-based vesting conditions ("Financial Performance Units") and (ii) restricted stock unit awards subject to time-based vesting ("Time Vesting Units"), all granted under the 2016 Plan.
-The discussion of the assumptions used for purposes of valuation of these equity grants appears in Note 12-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+(1)Amounts reflect aggregate grant date fair value determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 of (i) performance share unit awards with financial performance-based vesting conditions ("Financial Performance Units") and (ii) restricted stock unit awards subject to time-based vesting ("Time Vesting Units"), all granted under the 2016 Plan.
+The discussion of the assumptions used for purposes of valuation of these equity grants appears in Note 11-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-Aggregate grant date fair values of Financial Performance Units granted in 2021 were: Mr. Wylie, \$368,558, Ms. Courkamp, \$101,660 and Mr. Sawyer, \$63,528.
-These units have a max payout value of \$552,837 for Mr. Wylie, \$152,489 for Ms. Courkamp and \$95,291 for Mr. Sawyer.
-Aggregate grant date fair values of Financial Performance Units granted in 2020 were: Mr. Wylie, \$449,989, Ms. Courkamp, \$187,500 and Mr. Sawyer \$62,500.
-These units have a max payout value of \$674,983 for Mr. Wylie, \$281,249 for Ms. Courkamp and \$93,750 for Mr. Sawyer.
-Vesting requirements applicable to Financial Performance Units are further described in Note 12-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+Aggregate grant date fair values of Financial Performance Units granted in 2023 were: Mr. Wylie, \$199,995, Ms. Courkamp, \$112,485, and Mr. Sawyer, \$62,499.
+These units have a maximum payout value of \$299,992 for Mr. Wylie, \$168,728 for Ms. Courkamp and \$93,749 for Mr. Sawyer.
+Vesting requirements applicable to Financial Performance Units are further described in Note 11-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-Mr. Wylie, Ms. Courkamp and Mr. Sawyer were granted Time Vesting Units in 2021 with aggregate grant date fair values of \$368,558, \$101,659 and \$63,527, respectively.
-Mr. Wylie, Ms. Courkamp's, and Mr. Sawyer's units were granted on May 3, 2021, and vest in equal installments of 20% on the first five anniversaries of the respective grant date.
+Mr. Wylie, Ms. Courkamp and Mr. Sawyer were granted Time Vesting Units in 2023 with aggregate grant date fair values of \$199,995, 112,485, and 62,499, respectively.
+Mr. Wylie, Ms. Courkamp's, and Mr. Sawyer's units were granted on May 1, 2023 and vest in equal installments of 20% on the first five anniversaries of the respective grant date.